nasa/GeneLab_RNASeq_Workflow/examples/runsheet/README.md

 ## Entry Point Columns (for step-based workflows)

-For entry points other than the default `raw_reads`, include the relevant columns below:
+For entry points other than the default `raw_reads`, include the relevant columns below to specify the input files:

 | Column Name | Entry Point | Type | Description | Example |
 |:------------|:------------|:-----|:------------|:--------|